Ediritheanalyst/fcb-documentation/README.md

 ## 👨‍💻 About Me
 I am **Ediri Aiyetan Egorke**, a passionate **Data Analyst** and **Instructor** with a strong background in turning raw data into meaningful insights that drive decision-making.

-Currently, I work as a **Data Analyst Instructor at Codar Tech**, where I train and mentor aspiring data professionals in **Excel, SQL, Power BI, and Python**.
+Currently, I work as a **Data Analyst Instructor at Codar Tech Africa**, where I train and mentor aspiring data professionals in **Excel, SQL, Power BI, and Python**.
 Alongside teaching, I actively build projects and case studies that demonstrate the practical application of data analytics in solving business challenges.

 I’ve also gained valuable experience as a **Data Analysis Intern at Digital SkillsUp Africa (DSA)**, hosted by The Incubator Hub, where I worked on real-world datasets and reporting projects.